Meet Corinne Tan ❄️🐶⛷ | 2022 Girl Of The Year

 Worked on end-to-end post-production for Monster High, Hot Wheels, Barbie, Pixar, and Disney playisodes.
 Built storytelling content and media for Spin Master IPs along with commercials for Monster Jam with various delivery specs.

 Working directly with the Goliath Games Social Media Production Team for three years, it all started with a successful campaign for "The Real Truth" board game.
-Throughout this period, I've contributed to scripting, scheduling, production, and post-production for various products, including how-to-play videos, hype trailers, social cutdowns, and broadcast commercials.
+Throughout this period, I've contributed to scripting, scheduling, production, and post-production management for various products, including how-to-play videos, hype trailers, social cutdowns, and broadcast commercials.

 When joining BuzzFeed, long-form episodic content was not in production.
-During my time there, I actively worked on creating 300 episodes with the producing teams, hired and trained a full post-production team, and handled all finishing while collaborating with the Social Media team - contributing to 16 billion minutes watched in three years.
+During my time there, I actively worked on creating 300 episodes with the producing teams, hired and trained a full post-production team, and handled all finishing while collaborating with the Social Media team - contributing to 16 billion minutes watched in under three years.
 Starting with the initial You Do You series on Violet, I advocated for creating more episodic content.
 It led to working with iTunes, Hulu, YT Red, Verizon, and Comcast for deliveries, created shows for Snapchat, and expanded across multiple YT and FB channels.
-I collaborated daily with the producers and pre-production, managing post-production and launching series such as Worth It, The Try Guys, Unsolved: True Crime & Supernatural, Ruining History, Am I Doing This Right, and Broke.
+I collaborated daily with the producers and pre-production, managing all post-production for series such as Worth It, The Try Guys, Unsolved: True Crime & Supernatural, Ruining History, Am I Doing This Right, and Broke.
 I also worked on Tasty's integration, launching international pages, connecting the producers with editors to craft long-form Tasty series, and adapting content to 8 languages.